Enrichments

 You must publish the composition before the tracker will pick up the enrichments.
 The enrichments themselves must also be published, and a manifest that includes the enrichment must be available to the tracker.

-2. Click the (X) next to the enrichment tag you want to remove.
+Click the Trash icon next to the enrichment tag you want to remove.

 About this step